theshantsc/Augmented_Reality_Mobile-App/README.md

 Commits
 ----
-Initial Commit  Kanchana Gunathilaka  19/03/19
+Initial Commit  Kanchana Gunathilaka  19/03/19,
-Secon Commit   Technical Research Demo App 03/04/19
+Second Commit   Technical Research Demo App 03/04/19

 How to use Git
 ----